Kong/kongponents/docs/components/card.md

 ### actions

-Located next to card title, this slot serves for slotting in any action elements.
+Located to the right of the card title, the `actions` slot allows for slotting in any action elements.
 See the example below.

 ### footer

 Bottom drawer of the card.
-Helpful for providing information of lesser importance.
+Useful for providing contextual information.

 <KCard>
   <template #title>